Davincii254/MSpace/README.md

 the patents available for the public from NASA.

 -- Background Information --
-The project is aa RESFUL API from NASA and gets live updates to bring the user the latest and updated information.
+The project is a RESTFUL API from NASA and gets live updates to bring the user the latest and updated information.

 NASA API